Women in Leadership Course: Foundation Skills | CCE

 <p>{block name:"Course Tagline - Leadership"}</p>

-<p>This women in leadership course will give you the tools to improve your leadership skills,
+<p>This women in leadership course will give you the tools to improve your leadership skills, addressing challenges unique to women in leadership and

 ...